open-telemetry/opamp-spec/README.md

 [effective_config](#effective_config) field of status report.
 The Server typically allows the end user to see the effective configuration alongside other data reported in the status reported by the Agent.

+The Agent MUST set the ReportsEffectiveConfig bit of StatusReport.capabilities if the Agent is capable of reporting effective configuration.
+If the bit is not set the Server should not expect the StatusReport.effective_config field to be set.

 Here is the typical configuration sequence diagram: